jordymeow/ai-engine/readme.txt

 == Changelog ==

+= 0.4.7 (2023/01/28) =
+* Add: If no user_name and ai_name are mentioned, avatars will be used.
+* Info: Share with me your feedback in the [Support Threads](https://wordpress.org/support/plugin/ai-engine/), I'll make it better for you!
+And of course, if you like the plugin, please leave a review on [WordPress.org](https://wordpress.org/support/plugin/ai-engine/reviews/).
+Thank you!

 = 0.4.6 (2023/01/26) =
 * Fixed: Resolved a potential issue with session (used for logging purposes).
 * Fixed: The chatbot was not working properly on iPhones.
-* Info: Share with me your feedback in the [Support Threads](https://wordpress.org/support/plugin/ai-engine/), I'll make it better for you!
-And of course, if you like the plugin, please leave a review on [WordPress.org](https://wordpress.org/support/plugin/ai-engine/reviews/).
-Thank you!

 = 0.4.5 (2023/01/25) =
 * Add: Style the chatbot easily in the Settings.
 * Add: Allow extra models to be added.